 Shared Parenting Plans

-Given the rising rates at which parents are separating and divorcing, the government, as well as the CMS, are tirelessly looking for new ways to make sure that the life of the child is unaffected and that both of the parents remain relevant in the child’s life.
+Given the rising rates at which parents are separating and divorcing, the government offer new ways to make sure that the life of the child is unaffected and that both of the parents remain relevant in the child’s life.

-One of the ways that have been tried and is doing pretty well is the shared parenting plan.
+One of the ways that offer success is the shared parenting plan.
 While this has been proven to have quite a great deal of advantages, not many parents are aware of it and as such not many have tried the option.
 The simplicity it offers is ideal not only for the child but also for the parents.

 There are two types of shared parenting plans.
 In one which is also the most common, the child gets to spend equal amounts of time at each of the parent’s house.